jacobroufa/tfp-bot/README.md

 This bot posts the day's front pages once every day.
 Content is obtained from [Newseum](http://www.newseum.org/).

+## TODO

++ check timeline to ensure no double-posts
++ resume functionality

 ## Credentials

 This bot requires a Twitter API key, as can be found on their [developer site](https://apps.twitter.com/app/new).